 Titles

-Capitalize titles when they appear before a name.
+Capitalize titles only when they appear before a name and are not separated from the name by a comma.
 Don’t capitalize titles that follow a name.
 Use lowercase letters for unofficial titles preceding a name: The exhibit featured artist Mary Smith.
 Use lowercase letters when titles are used without the name: For information, see the registrar.
 A professor of history will be in attendance.

 URL